 We are researchers with background in different fields of social science and humanities.
 Our goal is to reflect upon modern childhoods and interdisciplinary research on the role of children in creating modern societies.

-Magdalena Radkowska-Walkowicz is an assistant professor at the Department of Ethnology and Cultural Anthropology of the University of Warsaw.
+Magdalena Radkowska-Walkowicz is an associate professor at the Institute of Ethnology and Cultural Anthropology of the University of Warsaw.
 She received her PhD in Sociology from the Graduate School for Social Research at the Institute of Philosophy and Sociology of the Polish Academy of Sciences.
-Her academic interest is in medical anthropology, especially the new reproductive technologies, cultural dimensions of kinship, genetics, childhood and motherhood.
+Her academic interest is in medical anthropology, new reproductive technologies, cultural dimensions of kinship, genetics, childhood and youth studies.
 She is the author of numerous articles and books “Od Golema do Terminatora” (“From Golem to Terminator.
 Cultural Images of Artificial Man”), „Doświadczenie in vitro.
 Niepłodność i nowe technologie reprodukcyjne w perspektywie antropologicznej” (“The experience of IVF.
-Infertility and new reproductive technologies in anthropological perspective”), and the editor of volumes „Doświadczanie świata, doświadczanie lektury” (Experiencing the world, experiencing the literature”) i „Antropolog wobec współczesności” (The anthropologist and modernity”).
-Until 2008 she was the editor in Chief of cultural journal (op.cit).
+Infertility and new reproductive technologies in anthropological perspective”), and the editor of numerous edited volumes.
+Vice-Dean for Research of Faculty of Culture and Arts at University of Warsaw.
+Member of Bioethics Committee of the Polish Academy of Science.
 She has two sons.

 Zofia Boni is a sociologist and anthropologist, in her research focusing on food.
 Her PhD (SOAS, University of London) focused on children and food in Warsaw, especially on the multiple negotiations regarding feeding and eating.
 Besides studying various groups of adults (parents, grandparents, school staff, non-governmental workers, food marketers and state officials) she also talked to children between 6 and 12 years old, asking them about their views, opinions and practices related to food.
 She is about to start a new research project on the social dynamics of childhood obesity in Poland.